PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ### Password Recovery Sequence

-You'll need to link the user account to an E-mail.
-This can either be done through the initial authentication using *scriptData* or later on through an event by saving it on the player using *setScriptData*.If the email passed in is linked to an account then a unique token will be generated, linked to the account and the email sending function will be called which sends an email which contains the token to be used in the reset password sequence to change the password.
+*4.* Next, you'll need to link the user account to an E-mail.
+You can do this:
+* Through the initial authentication using *scriptData*.
+* Later on through an event by saving it on the player using *setScriptData*.

+If the email passed in is linked to an account, then a unique token will be generated, linked to the account and the email sending function will be called which sends an email which contains the token to be used in the reset password sequence to change the password.

 ```
     function startRecovery(request){